 For instance, the invention of the automobile more than a century ago did not mean that overnight all professions and crafts focused on horses (horse breeding, stable boys, blacksmiths, saddle and stage coach makers), disappeared.
 It took many decades for the car to affirm itself as the default, cost-effective modality for individual transportation on a large scale.
-It took Henry Ford, the assembly line and the Model T for cars to be mass produced and finally become affordable.
+It took Henry Ford, the assembly line, and the Model T for cars to be mass produced and finally become affordable.
 And even that radical transformation took decades.
 In other words, change, even very disruptive change, used to take a long time.
-And this time allowed for some kind of transition and adaptation from the old to the new.
+And this long time frame allowed for some kind of transition and adaptation from the old to the new.

 A different world

 Today, we are literally in a different world.
 In certain sectors, including most ICT or IT related fields, the notion of the rapid obsolescence of even the most sophisticated innovation is a given.
 Focus on R & D and related high levels of funding must be a priority at all times.
 Even a major breakthrough –think of the first Apple iPhone— soon enough is copied, mass produced and eventually commoditized, while an eager public public waits for the next breakthrough.